Cargill reports fiscal 2018 third-quarter results

 Explanation of non-GAAP financial measure

 Cargill reports financial results in accordance with U.S. generally accepted accounting principles (GAAP).
 The company additionally reports adjusted operating earnings, a non-GAAP financial measure that management believes provides additional insight into the underlying financial performance of ongoing operations.
-In calculating adjusted operating earnings, Cargill includes earnings and losses from non-controlling interests, with the exception of those from its asset management business.
+In calculating adjusted operating earnings, Cargill includes earnings and losses attributable to non-controlling interests in consolidated companies, with the exception of those from its asset management business.
 Mark-to-market gains and losses on intercompany contracts between the Origination & Processing and the Food Ingredients & Applications segments also are included.
 Cargill excludes the following six items: timing differences related to inventory, derivatives and hedging; last-in, first-out (LIFO) inventory adjustments; amortization of intangible assets; gains and losses on changes in investment structures; asset impairment and restructuring charges; and gains and losses on disposals of businesses and other long-term assets.
 For more information, visit https://www.cargill.com/about/financial-information.

 Cargill’s 155,000 employees across 70 countries work relentlessly to achieve our purpose of nourishing the world in a safe, responsible and sustainable way.
 Every day, we connect farmers with markets, customers with ingredients, and people and animals with the food they need to thrive.